Azure/azure-sdk-for-node/lib/services/coginitiveServicesManagement/README.md

 ## How to Use

-### Authentication, client creation and listing invoices as an example
+### Authentication, client creation and listing cognitiveServicesAccounts as an example

  ```javascript
  const msRestAzure = require('ms-rest-azure');